GavinHuttley/tib/_sources/python/numpy.rst.txt

 .. jupyter-execute::
     :linenos:

-    row_indices = [0, 2, 1]
+    row_indices = [1, 2, 0]
     col_indices = [1, 0, 1]
     m[row_indices, col_indices]

-This corresponds to the following array coordinates: (0, 1), (2, 0), (1, 2).
-Thus, the result of advanced indexing is an array with same length as the indexing array length (3 in our case).
+This corresponds to the following array coordinates: (1, 1), (2, 0), (0, 1).
+Thus, the returned value from advanced indexing is an array with same length as the indexing array length (3 in our case).

 .. index::
     pair: axis; numpy